 Address: 51 Meeting St, Charleston, SC 29401

 Nathaniel Russell House is certainly one of the grandest Charleston mansions.
 It was built in 1808 by slave trader Nathaniel Russell and is an excellent example of neoclassical architecture.
-In fact, it is listed among the most important neoclassical houses in the US and is even a National Historical Landmark since 1973.
+It is listed among the most important neoclassical houses in the US and is even a National Historic Landmark since 1973.

-This building is one of the most perfectly preserved late-Georgian row houses in America and is now open to the public as a house museum.
+This building is one of America’s most perfectly preserved late-Georgian row houses and is now open to the public as a house museum.
 The three-story mansion has an airy feel due to its tall ceilings, grand central staircase, and light-filled rooms.
-Plus, the beautiful parlors are some of the best-preserved examples of Federal period architecture and decoration in the country.
+Plus, the beautiful parlors are some of the country’s best-preserved examples of Federal period architecture and decoration.

-The house changed ownership several times after Charleston’s death, up until 1955 when it was bought by the Historic Charleston foundation.
+The house changed ownership several times after Charleston’s death until 1955 when the Historic Charleston Foundation bought it.
 The foundation embarked on a project to restore the house’s original architectural details in 1995.
 So, if you want to admire or appreciate stunning 19th Century architecture, this is the place.

-With stunning architecture and grounds, as well as a dark history, the Nathaniel Russell House is among the best house museums in Charleston, open any day of the week, from 10 am – 5 pm.
+With stunning architecture and grounds, and dark history, the Nathaniel Russell House is among the best house museums in Charleston, open any day of the week, from 10 am – 5 pm.

 6. Children’s Museum of the Lowcountry

 For a museum worth your kids’ time (and yours), visit the Children’s Museum of the Lowcountry.
 This spot is great for young kids and focuses on hands-on, interactive exhibits that are designed to teach children about the world around them in a fun way.